Moca2018/AfinalProject/docs/index.md

-# SUMMARY OF SIGNIFICAN ISSUES
+# SUMMARY OF SIGNIFICANT ISSUES
 <p>
 I had multiple issues facing every single deadline.
 One of these issues was the computer speed.
 The computer need extra memory space and I was not able to add it, resulting in very long waits for the project to be done.
 Another issue I faced was the creation the REACT APP at the begining, resulting in the creation of multiple projects.
 At the end I decided to use one of the class projects (AjaxBooks) and build from there.
 Unfortunatelly, this same action caused me some issues with Heroku and I haven't been able to fix the issue as of now.
 </p>